Epowerj/pandemic/README.md

 Most IDEs have support for importing gradle projects, which is probably a good idea for this project.
 We used Intellij Idea.

+## Documents

+Take a look at the `/doc` folder for the documents related to this research